Noel Allanson: Military service

 Prior to his sporting career, Allanson served as an able seaman in the Royal Australian Navy during the later stages of World War II, and was present in Tokyo Bay in 1945 when the Japanese surrender was signed aboard the United States Navy battleship USS Missouri.

 Football

 Essendon (VFL)

 Allanson was an Essendon local and at the end of his debut season played in the 1947 VFL Grand Final.
 Essendon lost the game but he got another chance to play in a premiership in 1950, this time finishing on the winning team.

 He was a defender and kicked the only goal of his career at Glenferrie Oval against Hawthorn.

 Williamstown (VFA)

 During 1951, Allanson transferred to Williamstown in the VFA and played 26 games over two seasons, kicking one goal, and winning the club's most effective player award in 1952, as well as the Williamstown Chronicle best player award.

 Cricket

 In 1957 Allanson played a first-class cricket match for Victoria against Tasmania, making 24 in his only innings.

-Noel Allanson passed away on Monday 7th February, aged 96.Noel played 180 Premier 1st XI matches across 18 seasons from 1942/43 to 1962/63, scoring 4,463 runs @ 24.65 with 4 centuries (top of 110) and 18 half centuries, taking 20 wickets @ 26.20 (best 4/22) and 72 catches.Noel also served as Essendon CC Secretary in 1969/70.Noel represented Victoria in 1 First Class game in the 1956/57 against Tasmania, holding Cap #577.Noel was only required to bat once (scoring 24) and took a catch in the 1st Innings. — Obituary, Cricket Victoria, 9 February 2022.